trinker/termco/README.md

 Most of the functions *count*, *search*, *plot* terms, and *covert* between output types, while a few remaining functions are used to train, test and interpret *model*s.
+Additionally, the `probe_` family of function generate lists of function calls or plots for given search terms.
 The table below describes the functions, category of use, and their description:

 <table style="width:136%;">
 <colgroup>